 While the mesenchymal stem cells being used in research studies and by well-trained physicians are well regulated, the cells used by non-physician clinics may not be as closely monitored.
 These clinics do not have the equipment to harvest a patient’s own cells, so they must be purchased instead.

-However, since the FDA does not regulate mesenchymal stem cells, you can never be sure what the quality of the cells are.
+However, since the FDA does not regulate mesenchymal stem cells, you can never be sure what the quality of the cells is.
 There is a chance that most of the stem cells in a sample are dead cells, meaning that they will provide no benefit.
 This is why it is always best to have the stem cells obtained either from your own body or a trusted source.

 The Crackdown on non-physician Clinics